Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

 Opening Hours: 10 a.m. to 5 p.m.

-This museum is just 2.5 miles from the Santa Fe plaza and easy to access.
-Visiting this place also provides the opportunity to explore the nearby museums, including the Museum of Spanish Colonial Art and the Museum of Indian Arts and Culture.
+This museum is just 2.5 miles from the Santa Fe Plaza and easy to access.
+Visiting this place also allows you to explore the nearby museums, including the Museum of Spanish Colonial Art and the Museum of Indian Arts and Culture.

-But why, I am only discussing the Museum of International Folk Art?
-Let’s find it.
+But why am I only discussing the Museum of International Folk Art?
+Let’s find out.
 The other two museums offer insights into specific areas.
-But this museum is unique and has nearly or more than 130,000 pieces of fold and traditional art.
-The specialty of these art pieces is that they do not belong to only one nation, instead, they are from different cultures and societies from around the world.
+But this museum is unique and has more than 130,000 pieces of fold and traditional art.
+The specialty of these art pieces is that they do not belong to only one nation; instead, they are from different cultures and societies around the world.

-In this museum, you encounter art pieces from the Middle East, Spanish, African, Asian, European, Latino, and many more.
-You will find objects from the past from different nations, including paintings, costumes, and ceramics.
-There are a lot of colorful toys as well that make the tour interesting for the kids as well.
+In this museum, you will encounter art pieces from the Middle East, Spain, Africa, Asia, Europe, Latin America, and many more.
+You will also find objects from the past from different nations, including paintings, costumes, and ceramics.
+There are also many colorful toys that make the tour interesting for the kids.
 So, do not hesitate to come with your little ones.

 7. Palace of Governors

-Visitors can explore exhibits that highlight Native American art, Spanish colonial history, and local culture.
+Visitors can explore exhibits highlighting Native American art, Spanish colonial history, and local culture.
 The Palace of Governors is also home to a unique outdoor market.
-Local Native American artisans sell their handmade jewelry, pottery, and crafts right outside the building.
+Local Native American artisans sell their handmade jewelry, pottery, and crafts outside the building.
 It is a perfect place to buy some local souvenirs.

 8. New Mexico State Capitol